Cowgirl Stadium: Renovation

 After 20 years, construction for a new facility began on June 14, 1999.
-Funding for the estimated $2 million construction cost came from the sponsor's money made from the football game between the Oklahoma State University Cowboys and the University of Nebraska's Huskers played at the Kansas City's Arrowhead Stadium on October 3, 1998.
+Funding for the estimated $2 million construction cost came from the sponsor's money made from the football game between Oklahoma State and Nebraska at Kansas City's Arrowhead Stadium on October 3, 1998.
 New dugouts, a concession, and restroom facilities were part of the first phase of the renovation.
 In 2002, other additions included, a locker room, coaches' offices, a player's lounge and training room.
 A new scoreboard was installed in 2004 and a new infield in 2005.
 The facility was named Cowgirl Stadium.

 Opening

 On April 5, 2000 the Cowgirl Stadium opened with the Cowgirls playing in a bedlam a game against the Sooners of the University of Oklahoma.
 A packed attendance that evening was record setting, filling the stadium to its capacity of 750.